Explicit formulas for the spectral side of the trace formula of SL(2): The Weil explicit formula

 \section{The Weil explicit formula}

-In this section, we derive a version of Weil's explicit formula for Hecke $L$-functions in the sense of \cite{W52}, then we state the second form as in \cite{W72}.
-Finally, we describe Weil's criterion for the associated $L$-functions.
+In this section, we derive a version of Weil's explicit formula for Hecke $L$-functions in the sense of \cite{W52} adapted to the normalisation used in the trace formula, and derive the archimedean contributions in Theorem \ref{mainthm2}.
+We also state the second form as in \cite{W72} with reference to Theorem \ref{mainthm3}, and state Weil's criterion for the associated $L$-functions.